Scream queen: 1970s

 Four actresses in the 1970s became seminal examples of a "scream queen" for the decade:

-Sandra Peabody, who portrayed Mari Collingwood in The Last House on the Left (1972), Marilyn Burns, who portrayed Sally Hardesty in The Texas Chain Saw Massacre (1974), Olivia Hussey, who portrayed Jess Bradford in Black Christmas (1974), and Jamie Lee Curtis, who portrayed Laurie Strode in Halloween (1978).

-After The Last House on the Left, Peabody went on to appear in the horror films Voices of Desire (1972), Massage Parlor Murders (1973), Case of the Full Moon Murders (1973), and Legacy of Satan (1974).
-Burns followed her performance in The Texas Chainsaw Massacre with roles in Helter Skelter (1976) and Eaten Alive (1977).
-In Halloween, Jamie Lee Curtis, daughter of Psycho actress Janet Leigh, had her first film role.
-Portraying Laurie Strode in Halloween, Curtis has been called the "ultimate 'scream queen'" and was even referenced as such in the horror film Scream (1996) by character Randy Meeks.
-Curtis went on to star in several other horror films after that, including The Fog and Halloween H20: 20 Years Later, both of which also include Leigh.
+Sandra Peabody, who portrayed Mari Collingwood in The Last House on the Left (1972) then went to appear in Voices of Desire (1972) and Legacy of Satan (1974).
+Marilyn Burns, who portrayed Sally Hardesty in The Texas Chain Saw Massacre (1974) would go onto appearing in Helter Skelter (1976) and Eaten Alive (1977).
+Jamie Lee Curtis, daughter of Psycho actress Janet Leigh, portrayed Laurie Strode in Halloween (1978).
+Curtis has been called the "ultimate 'scream queen'".

-Dee Wallace appeared in Wes Craven's 1977 horror film The Hills Have Eyes before going onto establish herself as a scream queen in the 80s by appearing in The Howling (1981), Cujo (1983) and Critters (1986).

-Daria Nicolodi played the role of the scream queen in most of her films (Deep Red, Inferno, Phenomena, Terror at the Opera).
-Also Mario Bava called on Nicolodi for Shock (1977).
-In 1982, Nicolodi played Anne in Dario Argento's Tenebrae.
+Dee Wallace appeared in Wes Craven's 1977 horror film The Hills Have Eyes before going on to establish herself as a scream queen in the 1980s by appearing in The Howling (1981), Cujo (1983) and Critters (1986).
+Daria Nicolodi played the role of the scream queen in most of her films directed by Dario Argento (Deep Red, Inferno, Phenomena, Terror at the Opera).

-Veronica Cartwright was also a prominent scream queen of the 1970s, appearing in the 1978 remake of Invasion of the Body Snatchers as well as Alien in 1979.
-She began her career as a scream queen in Alfred Hitchcock’s The Birds.